ProvableHQ/leo/documentation/language/programs_in_practice/intrinsics.md

 [general tags]: # "intrinsic, dynamic_call, dynamic_contains, dynamic_get, dynamic_get_or_use, dynamic_dispatch, finalize"

 Intrinsics are low-level operations built into the compiler.
-They complement Leo's high-level abstractions and are useful when those abstractions aren't expressive enough for a particular use case.
-They are prefixed with `_` to make them visually distinct from user-defined functions.
+They complement Leo's high-level abstractions when those abstractions do not support a use case.
+The `_` prefix distinguishes them from user-defined functions.

 ---